byu-dafny/simple-example/README.md

 which will cross-compile all .dfy files and place the target code in a single file within the dafny directory.

 Utils.dfy contains an Assertions class that is not included in the cross-compilation.
-You will need to inject the XUnit assertion library found in utils/Assertions.cs in order for your tests to run.
+You will need to include the XUnit assertion library found in utils/Assertions.cs in order for your tests to run.
+This can be accomplished by deleting the stub definition of the Assertions class from the generated .cs file.
+Dotnet will automatically include utils/Assertion.cs.

 To run the XUnit tests

-    $ test DafnyTests.csproj
+    $ dotnet test DafnyTests.csproj